keirendev/modbus-enum/README.md

 -   Prints the values of the read registers to the console.
 -   Includes a verbose mode for detailed debugging output.

-## Requirements

--   Python 3.x
--   `pymodbus` library

-You can install the required library using pip:
 ```bash
 pip install pymodbus